TARNATlON/PokeData/README.md

 ## ROM reader and writer
 PokeData provides a [ROM](src/main/java/me/hugmanrique/pokedata/utils/ROM.java) interface which contains all the ROM reading and writing methods.

-You can make your ROM readable only by leaving the `writeByte(byte value, int offset)` method empty.
+You can make your ROM readable-only by leaving the `writeByte(byte value, int offset)` method empty.

 TODO: Explain PokeText table loading